jvelilla/ReactWebPackEWF/Readme.md

 ### Why do we need Babel?

 With React we will be using the latest version of JavaScript code.
-Most Browsers doesn't undertand the latest version of Javascript, that's why we need a transpiler, a tool that convert one type of souce code to another type of source code.
+Most browsers don't understand the latest version of Javascript, which is why we need a transpiler, a tool that converts one type of source code to another type of source code.
 [Babel](https://babeljs.io/) is a transpiler, that converts ES5 and ES6 code to code that browsers understand.

 Note: you will need to have Node.js and NPM installed.